 Alterations .
-Except as otherwise provided in this Lease, Lessee, in its discretion, shall have the right from time to time during the Lease Term (but not the Inspection Term or any Inspection Renewal Term), as extended, to make, or cause to be made, at its sole cost and expense, improvements, additions, alterations and changes in or to the Land as it deems necessary or desirable to carry on any activity or use permitted by Section 4.1, including any alteration, demolition or removal of existing buildings or items of personal property on Owners' Lands, provided that such improvements, additions, alterations and changes in or to the Land are performed after obtaining all applicable permits and otherwise in compliance with all applicable Governmental Regulations.
+Except as otherwise provided in this Lease, Lessee, in its discretion, shall have the right from time to time during the Lease Term (but not the Inspection Term or any Inspection Renewal Term), as extended, to make, or cause to be made, at its sole cost and expense, improvements, additions, alterations and changes in or to the Owner’s Land as it deems necessary or desirable to carry on any activity or use permitted by Section 4.1, including any alteration, demolition or removal of existing buildings or items of personal property on Owners' Lands, provided that such improvements, additions, alterations and changes in or to the Owner’s Land are performed after obtaining all applicable permits and otherwise in compliance with all applicable Governmental Regulations.

 Improvements